 You know, I can for sure say that 2017 was a rough, hard, shitty, refining year for me.
 Bless up.
 I actually felt ALL of my self-hatred.
 I didn’t understand how deeply rooted that self-hatred was/is.
 I didn’t numb out and because of that my emotions seemed to drown me when I let them in and I fell into a ton of negative behaviors.
 Which led to me having too many anxiety attacks to count and I felt like my suicidal ideation was going to overcome me.
 I harmed myself in many different ways because I felt like I deserved it, not realizing that these rapid thoughts, insomnia fueled manic nights could be because of my mental illness and not because I was “crazy”.
-I felt disconnect and anger towards God and also felt shame in my relationship with Him and my Savior.
+I felt disconnect and anger towards God and also felt shame in my relationship with Him.
 I fell back into my eating disorder, went back to the center for change and my heart just felt/feels so broken.

 Needless to say, this had definitely been a “becoming” year for me.
 But even though the negative experiences seemed to outnumber the good, the good experiences definitely outweighed the bad.
 Tessa, Lauren and Janay became some of my most safe and best friends.
 I grew in confidence at the treatment center I worked at and became more confident in who I truly was.
 I realized that I am strong enough to sit through my emotions and rapid thoughts, no matter how negative, overwhelming and suicidal they were and I could still survive and actually live a beautiful life.
 I also met so many incredible girls (that I have EVER met in my whole entire life) at the treatment center I worked at and know it was no coincidence for me to have met them.